Child Life Program

 If you see bubbles floating out of a room, that’s us!
 This is just one type of distraction we use to reduce anxiety during medical procedures.
 Distraction is one of many coping tools that child life specialists use to help children of all ages cope through procedures.
 We help your child choose a distraction method based on their age, understanding, and previous experiences.

 If your child is scheduled for surgery, we can help your family learn more about the process.
 Learn more about how to talk to your child about surgery in advance by calling the Child Life Program at 907-212-2817.

 The Child Life Program and Providence Alaska Children's Hospital always welcome donations of new items.
 View the latest wish list items for kids at The Children's Hospital at Providence or contact the Providence Foundation to learn more.

 Hospital volunteers play an important role in reducing the anxieties and fears of patients and their siblings.
 They can visit your child’s room to play, read or take a walk.
 If you are interested in volunteering please contact Volunteer Services at 907-212-3100 or visit our webpage to learn more.

 The Child Life Program provides opportunities for special events and pre-screened visitors to the pediatric floor.
 Visitors can help normalize the hospital experience and bring some fun to our pediatric patients during their stays.
-To request visiting, please contact 907-212-8222.
+To request visiting, please call 907-212-8222.

-Providence Alaska Foundation strives to promote a healthy community by raising funds for programs, projects, initiatives, and issues that address the health needs of Alaskans.
+Providence Alaska Foundation strives to promote a healthy community by raising funds for programs, projects, initiatives and issues that address the health needs of Alaskans.